sinch/docs/docs/conversation/conversation-channel-support/conversation-instagram.md

 ##### Receiving Messages

 Instagram channel supports various kinds of contact messages - text, media, quick replies, icebreakers, story replies, story mention and media share.
-All of these are delivered by Conversation API with POST to `MESSAGE_INBOUND` webhook:
+All of these are delivered by Conversation API with POST to `MESSAGE_INBOUND` webhook.
+Some specific types of media can also be delivered with POST to `UNSUPPORTED` webhook due to Instagram lack of support: in Business Accounts, are them: IGTV/Reels share, media share from private accounts, voice messages and GIPHYs.

 ---